 This being the case, and since what I just articulated is pretty obvious to all, there is only one explanation I can think of for this sudden optimism about negotiations withe the Taliban expressed by Secretary Mattis.

 The war is lost

 America has finally realized that the war in Afghanistan has been a long, horribly expensive, and ultimately hopeless endeavor.
 The “Vietnamization strategy” for Afghanistan whereby American forces, while stopping ground combat operations, would still provide critical assistance to the war effort through the training of Afghan forces and by providing significant air support, eventually leading to victory, turned out to be a naive fantasy.

 After 17 years it is time to say it: “This is not working”.
 I repeat: “This is not working”.

 This being the case, once you have digested this simple (if unpleasant) reality, the time comes when you want to get out of a hopeless situation.
 And therefore you publicly say that this is a good moment “to negotiate”, knowing full well that the other side will interpret this for what it is: a virtual capitulation.
 Taliban Internal Memo: “The Americans are finally leaving.
+They admit that they lost the war.
 We won”.

 Well, if you sit in the Afghan Government, you cannot avoid reading the proverbial writing on the wall: